atomkins/CaseStudy1/casestudy1_MSDS6306_sec402.md

 ## 1     16          1 NorthGate Brewing  Minneapolis    MN
 ```

-# Questions
+# Analysis

-1. How many breweries are present in each state?
+<br /><b>Number of Breweries by State</b>
-<br /><b>The number of breweries in each state is given in the table below.</b>
+<p>The summary table below shows the number of distinct breweries currently producing craft beers in the United States.
+We can see there is a heavy concentration of craft beer breweries in CO and CA.</p>

 ```r
 table(master$State, useNA = "no")